Xpaul6/mybfi---a-brainf-ck-interpreter/README.md

 2. Run "make" command inside a terminal

 ## Usage
-./mybfi <filename> | ./mybfi test_examples/hello_world.bf
+./mybfi *filename*  |  ./mybfi test_examples/hello_world.bf

+### PS
-PS. it actually can read from any file, not only ".bf" or ".b", i am too tired to implement thar sry :(
+It actually can read from any file, not only ".bf" or ".b", i am too tired to implement that sry :(